-Applocker consists of policies and rules designed to allow or deny the execution of apps on your Windows devices.
+Applocker consists of policies and rules designed to allow or deny app execution on Windows devices.
 It plays a vital role in increasing the security of all devices within your organization by controlling the execution of applications, scripts, DLL files, and packaged apps.

 Requirements to use Applocker